PyconUK/ConferenceScheduler/README.md

 A Python tool to assist the task of scheduling a conference which:
 * Can take an existing schedule and validate it against a set of constraints
 * Can calculate a new schedule optimised to be the minimum change necessary from another given schedule
-* Has the constraints and optimisations defined below already built in
+* Has the resources, constraints and optimisations defined below already built in
 * Has a simple mechanism for defining new constraints and optimisations
 * Is a standalone tool which takes simple data types as input and produces simple data types as output (i.e. does no IO or presentation)